Christina's Husband and Kid Opening Presents

 The Lies That Keep You Trapped

-Let's call out some of the advice that sounds good but actually keeps you stuck in this pattern:
+Let's call out some of the advice that sounds good but actually keeps you stuck:

 "Success requires sacrifice.
 If you want it bad enough, hustle harder."